soif/EspBuddy/README.md

 Examples:

-- `espbuddy.php upload` select the one to upload to from the list of targets
+- `espbuddy.php upload` selects the one to upload to from the list of targets
-- `espbuddy.php upload relay1` upload to target 'relay1'
+- `espbuddy.php upload relay1` uploads to target 'relay1'
-- `espbuddy.php upload all -b` upload to all defined targets, while building the firmware first
+- `espbuddy.php upload all -b` uploads to all defined targets, while building the firmware first
-- `espbuddy.php upload relay1 -w` upload using serial to target 'relay1'
+- `espbuddy.php upload relay1 -w` uploads using serial to target 'relay1'
-- `espbuddy.php upload relay1 -web` build 'relay1', then using serial port, erase first and upload
+- `espbuddy.php upload relay1 -web` builds 'relay1', then using serial port, erase first and upload
-- `espbuddy.php backup all` backup settings ofall defined targets
+- `espbuddy.php backup all` backups settings ofall defined targets
 - `espbuddy.php monitor relay1 --rate=9600` serial monitors  'relay1' target at 9600 bauds
+- `espbuddy.php server` launches the builtin webserver on port 81, serving files from the backup directory
-- `espbuddy.php send relay1 SetOption13 1` Send the "SetOption13 1" command to 'relay1'
+- `espbuddy.php send relay1 SetOption13 1` Sends the "SetOption13 1" command to 'relay1'
-- `espbuddy.php version all` show versions of all defined targets
+- `espbuddy.php version all` shows versions of all defined targets
-- `espbuddy.php ping all` ping the all defined targets
+- `espbuddy.php ping all` pings all defined targets
 - `espbuddy.php sonodiy flash 192.168.1.10 1000abc1ef` flashes a (default) Tasmota firmware into a Sonoff Mini in DIY mode

 See [more command examples](doc/command_examples.md) ...